rohany/petsc-pde-benchmark/README.md

 This repository contains source code and data generators for a simple PETSc benchmark that solves a simple partial differential equation.

+It also contains a small SpMV and SpMM microbenchmark, runnable in a similar manner as the PDE benchmark.

 ## Build instructions for PETSc

 First, create a fresh conda environment with `scipy`, `cython` and `numpy`.
 Install PETSc using